-The job market in China
+Job market in China

-Expats working in China typically fill upper management and senior level jobs in fields such as IT, human resources, finance, accounting and manufacturing.
-As economic dynamics have shifted, however, highly skilled expats at all levels of the corporate ladder have been seeking employment in China.
+Expats working in China typically fill upper management and senior-level jobs in fields such as IT, human resources, finance, accounting and manufacturing.
+As economic dynamics have shifted, however, skilled expats at all levels of the corporate ladder have been seeking employment in China.
 As the country continues its shift towards a service and special skills economy, many expats now take jobs in sectors such as sales, marketing, engineering and banking.

-The education sector continues to be the country's biggest source of employment for expats, with a significant percentage of its foreign workforce in the teaching profession.
-While it may once have been a relatively low-paying job, teaching English as a foreign language in China has developed to provide a respectable salary for expats with a tertiary education.
+The education sector continues to be the country's biggest source of employment for expats, with a significant percentage of its foreign workforce employed in the teaching profession.
+While it may once have been a relatively low-paying job, teaching English as a foreign language in China has developed to provide a respectable salary for expats with tertiary education.
 It is also a means for many young expats to earn while experiencing a new country and culture.

 Finding a job in China

-To balance this view, however, the majority of expats continue to be hired by international firms, and opportunities at companies that are completely Chinese-owned continue to be limited.
+To balance this view, the majority of expats continue to be hired by international firms, and opportunities at companies that are completely Chinese-owned continue to be limited.
 Relocation packages are also less lucrative than they used to be, although many companies still subsidise housing costs, airfare, health insurance and some tax payments.

 Work culture in China

 Chinese business culture is dominated by guanxi, a local concept that is a more intricate take on the Western idea of networking.
-Much time is devoted to cultivating and maintaining relationships, as local business people rarely do business with those they don't know and trust.
+Much time is devoted to cultivating and maintaining relationships as local businesspeople rarely do business with those they don't know and trust.